 From there, we have a few minor complaints about the hotel, and are two that are similar to the hotel's neighbor next door, the Omni William Penn Hotel.

 The first here is that wifi is not universally free in the rooms, and for guests who wish to enjoy wifi you need to either register for a Kimpton rewards program or pay.
 While this is fairly easy to do on the spot, it is still a bit unusual to see at a hotel chain all the same.
 (After signing up, you get some relatively fast internet complimentary.)

-Finally, the hotel's valet parking fee is $38 per night including in and out privileges.
-As the Mellon Square parking garage is quite literally a block away, and charges $20 daily rates on weekdays and $6 night and weekend rates (without in-and-out privileges), you could likely plan your parking accordingly and save a fair bit of cash.
-My overnight, weekend parking rate in the garage was less than 24 hours and cost me just $6- a savings of $32 for a few minutes of inconvenience walking over from the garage (after dropping Angie and our dog off at reception).
+Finally, the hotel's valet parking fee is fairly expensive (with in-and-out privileges) but the Mellon Square parking garage is quite literally a block away and charges much more friendly daily/weekend rates (but without in-and-out privileges).
+As such, if you are able to be flexible with how often you use a car, you could save a fair bit of cash.
+My overnight, weekend parking rate in the garage was less than 24 hours and saved over $30.

 Overall, the Kimpton Hotel Monaco is one of our favorite downtown hotels.
 While we will be the first to say that the on-site restaurant and bars are overpriced for what you get, the room amenities, comforts, and pet policy make this one an attractive option all the same.

 Looking for more reviews of Pittsburgh hotels?
 Click the previous link to read about all the ones we've stayed in to date!